BHGC/website/README.md

 ```s
 source('http://bhgc.org/build#BHGC')
 ```
-This will build a local copy of the site in local directory html/.
+This will build a copy of the site in local directory html/.
 If you clone this repository, then you can call:
 ```s
 source('http://bhgc.org/build')